 TopOCR's OCR Engines

-TopOCR is equipped with two different OCR engines and lets you select the OCR engine that's best suited for your particular documents.
+TopOCR is equipped with two different OCR engines and lets you select the OCR engine that's best suited for your particular documents and type of scanner.

 TopOCR (Shape Analysis Static Classifier Architecture)